-The Office of Service Learning and Civic Engagement provides collaborative civic learning experiences for Troy University students.
+The Office of Civic Engagement provides collaborative civic learning experiences for Troy University students.
 Our programs are devoted to raising civic awareness and engagement on complex public issues.
-We do so through volunteer fairs, service projects, the Campus Kitchens program, First Year Learning Communities and a minor in Public Services and Civic Engagement.
+We do so through volunteer fairs, service projects, the Campus Kitchens program, First Year Learning Communities and a minor in Public Service and Civic Engagement.

-Student Development (104 Eldridge Hall)
+Student Development (102 Eldridge Hall)

 Student Development provides a variety of services designed to aid in the academic or emotional problems which may impede their likelihood for success and offer services and resources to address their needs.
-The Office of Student Development assists students in the areas of registration, drop/add, and withdrawal procedures, as well as the administration of ACT, MAT, and LSAT standardized tests.
-The Office of Student Development also oversees student advisement and registration guidance for Adaptive Needs, Conditional Admitted and Undeclared Major students, as well as a host of Career Services.
+The Office of Student Development assists students in the areas of registration, drop/add, and withdrawal procedures, as well as the administration of the LSAT standardized test.
+The Office of Student Development advisement and registration guidance for Adaptive Needs, Conditional Admitted and Undeclared Major students, as well as a host of Career Services.